The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 7 km after Montezuma you arrive in the quaint little village of Cabuya.

 Another rare attraction of Cabuya is the small cemetery island (Isla de Cabuya), located a hundred meters off the coast.
 In pre-Columbian times the Indians used the island as a burial ground and until today funerals are held here.

-At low tide it is possible to walk over the to the island where you enjoy the peaceful atmosphere with views of the » Cabo Blanco Nature Reserve.
-The reef on the extreme tip of the Cabuya Island is one of the best spots in the area for snorkeling.
-Even without snorkeling equipment, you can see colorful fish swimming in the rocky tide pools.
+At low tide a causeway over the rocks makes it possible to walk to the island to enjoy the peaceful atmosphere with views of the » Cabo Blanco Nature Reserve.
+The reef on the extreme tip of the Cabuya Island is a great spot for snorkeling.
+Even without snorkel equipment, you can see colorful fish in the rocky tide pools.

 A small public bus connects 4 times per day to Montezuma and to the entrance of the Cabo Blanco Reserve, 2 km from the village of Cabuya.
 In dry season there is also a shortcut to Mal Pais on a rough 7 km dirt road over the hills.
 See: » From Malpais to Cabo Blanco